The Others (band): Career

-In an interview with Phoenix FM in December 2005, the band confirmed that they had left Poptones and, in October 2006, they released their second album, Inward Parts.
 Three singles were released from this album, "The Truth That Hurts" (in 2006), "Always Be Mine" (2007) and "Probate" (2008).

 In August 2007, drummer Martin Oldham left the band for health reasons.

 Further UK and European live dates followed and in February 2008, the band went on a temporary hiatus.

 After a quiet period, The Others played their first live show in three years, a sold-out show at The Lexington in London.
 One month later they decamped to a studio in Kent to record eight new songs.
-In April 2012, the band released the double A side single, "Hardly Know Me" / "I'll Keep You Safe"; their first new material in four years and this was accompanied by a two-week UK tour.
+In April 2012, the band released the double A side single, "Hardly Know Me" / "I'll Keep You Safe"; their first new material in four years and this was accompanied by a two-week UK tour as well as dates at The Hippodrome in Kingston for the New Slang club night and a show headlining a bill for Sheffield Tramlines Festival.

 On Christmas Eve 2012, the band gave away the demos for the third album; Songs for the Disillusioned for free.
 This news was subsequently covered by the NME.
 The response was tremendous, going viral and picking up coverage from the UK, as well as Spain, France, Germany, Argentina and Italy amongst others.
 The free download allocation was reached within two days and in order to meet demand and keep the tracks available for free, they had to be uploaded to four separate sites.

 In January 2013, the band announced their decision to offer fans a free download package for every month of 2013.
 This news was subsequently reported by the digitalspy website.

 As part of the band's comeback they returned to the Glastonbury Festival to play on the William's Green Stage.
 This was the first time the band had played the festival for eight years, ever since playing on The Other Stage in 2005.
+They followed this with a national UK tour in November, to promote the 3rd album in Sunderland, Glasgow, Manchester, Stoke, Northampton, London, Southampton.

 On Christmas Eve 2013, the band followed their third album demos giveaway by giving away the re-recorded, remixed and properly produced version of Songs for the Disillusioned for free.

+The band started work writing what would become their fourth album in 2014 and 2015, playing just one London show a year, before taking a break.

+In June 2020, during Covid lockdown induced downtime and after Dominic was interviewed by the 22 Grand Pod Podcast, the band set up their own Youtube channel in order to bring their visual, archived material together in one place.
+Videos included their 2005 performance at Japan's Summer Sonic Festival.